aplaceformom/actions-apollo-service-checks/README.md

 variant: current env
 serviceName: name of service
 serviceURL: url of deployed running service (only required for service:push action)

+codegenScript: script used to run codegen. default: npm run codegen
+codegenGitStatusPaths: this action will run 'git status ${codegenGitStatusPaths}' and fail on any file changes. default: ''
 ```

 Usage: